 Email design matters too.
 But not in the way you think it does.

 Designing visually appealing emails with engaging images and colors CAN help keep your email list engaged, but you need to determine what is best for your audience.

 What we mean by this is that you don’t always need a fancy email design to build, maintain, and grow a successful email campaign.
-We’ve tested this theory ourselves with designed and visually appealing email newsletters vs. a plain text html email that we send to our list.
+We’ve tested this theory with designed and visually appealing email newsletters vs. a plain text html email we send to our list.
 In every occurrence, our email open rate and CTR were higher with the plain text email.

 Our theory?
 People are inundated with emails every single day.
 Emails flood your inbox and the designed sales emails typically end up in the spam folder.
 Or, if the person opens it, they quickly delete it if something (the content) doesn’t grab their attention immediately.